greshake/i3status-rust/README.md

 i3status-rs can also be restarted in place (useful for testing changes to the config file) by sending it the SIGUSR2 signal.

+## Debugging

+Run `i3status-rust` in a terminal to check the JSON it is outputting.
+In addition, some blocks have debug logs that can be enabled like so: `RUST_LOG=block=debug i3status-rs` where block is the block name.

 ## Contributing

 We welcome new contributors!
 Take a gander at [CONTRIBUTING.md](CONTRIBUTING.md).